benalexau/rpc-bench/results/20160920/README.md

 The Google stack consists of
 [Protocol Buffers](https://developers.google.com/protocol-buffers/) and
 [gRPC](http://www.grpc.io/).
-The former's extensive range of programming language integrations has led to it becoming something of a de facto standard for high performance data interchange. gRPC continues this tradition by adding request-response, client-streaming, server-streaming and bi-directional streaming support.
+The former's extensive range of programming language integrations has led to it become something of a de facto standard for high performance data interchange. gRPC continues this tradition by adding polygot request-response, client-streaming, server-streaming and bi-directional streaming support.
 While gRPC is serialization independent, it is most commonly used with Protocol Buffers.